-If you are feeling sick before coming to lab, please, stay home.
-While you cannot make up the experiment due to time restrictions, there will be a way for you to make up the points so you won't lose any for staying home.
-We are all counting on each other to make responsible decisions and I don't want you coming to lab in fear of losing points if you are not well enough to do so.
+Please go over the self-assessment from the provided document before you go to lab each time.
+If the result of the assessment is that you should stay home, please do so.
+While you cannot make up the experiment due to time restrictions, there will be a way to make up the points so you won't lose any points for staying home.
+We are all counting on each other to make the responsible decision, and I don't want you coming to lab in fear of losing points when the self-assessment indicates you should stay home.